What do School Governors do?

 Full Local Governing Body.

 The LGB takes a strategic role is overseeing all aspects of governance and school planning.
 The committee will insure the school adheres to its statutory duties and approve policies that are not or cannot be approved by its subcommittees.
-It devolves certain tasks to its three sub-committees.
-Standards, Resources and Health & Safety.
+It devolves certain tasks to its two sub-committees.
+Standards, Resources incorporating Health & Safety.
 Those committees will deal with curriculum, finance & staffing, health & safety, premises and Safeguarding.
 They all report directly to the LGB.
 For a full terms of reference please ask for a copy from the school office.
 You can also download the Scheme of Delegation from the Governors section of the website.

 The Health & safety committee will deal with all aspects of health & safety, ensuring the welfare of all pupils, staff and visitors to the school.
 It will advise the LGB on all aspects of H & S and as a standing item deal initially with all safeguarding, reporting back to the LGB.
 All premises matters are also dealt with by this committee.
 The committee will ensure it complies with all its statutory duties regarding H & S.